Environment Agency notification requirements

 Public disclosure and transparency

-ESOS audit reports are not automatically disclosed publicly, but organizations may choose voluntary disclosure as part of sustainability reporting strategies.
-The Environment Agency maintains a public register of compliance submissions without detailed findings.
+ESOS audit reports are not automatically disclosed publicly, but organizations may choose voluntary disclosure as part of sustainability reporting strategies 1.
+The Environment Agency maintains a public register of compliance submissions without detailed findings, following the transparency requirements introduced by SI 2023/1182 3.

 Many organizations integrate ESOS findings with UK SRS climate disclosures, SECR energy reporting, and broader sustainability communications to demonstrate energy management capabilities.